Your own contractor knows best

-Most of our black/greyish firebacks have been treated with stove polish for use in a fireplace.
+Most of our black/greyish firebacks have been treated with stove polish for use in an open fireplace.
 The ‘brownish’ firebacks have been treated with antique wax.
-Some of our customers who use a black or brown fireback as a backsplash indicate that they don’t treat the fireback at all.
+Some of our customers who use a black or brown fireback backsplash for some time indicate that they don’t treat the fireback at all.
 Instead they just clean it now and then with soap and water.
-One option is thus to just affix the fireback in its present state and see if that works for you.
-You can maintain the fireback by now and then applying stove polish or antique wax.
+One option is thus to just affix the fireback backsplash in its present state and see if that works for you.
+You can maintain the fireback backsplash by now and then applying stove polish or antique wax.
 You can always treat it with paint at a later stage.

-You can install any type of fireback in a stone wall with our mounting brackets.
+You can install any type of fireback in a stone or brick wall with our mounting brackets.

 Use a least four mounting brackets (two pairs) to mount the fireback.